DavidBadura/FixturesBundle/README.md

 Converter
 --------------------

-The standard converter uses the getter and setter methods of the class.
+The standard converter uses the setter methods of the class.
 You can also implement your own Converter:

 ``` php